 Ordinarily, an administrative investigation will include a review of statements obtained from either party, interviews with both parties, interviews with witnesses as appropriate, and a review of relevant documentary evidence.
 The complainant and respondent have the same opportunity to present witnesses for the investigator to interview.
 The investigator has the right to forgo interviewing a witness if the investigator determines that the person does not have information that is relevant to the proceedings.

 The investigator will also determine whether there is good cause to grant a hearing.
 If a hearing is recommended, the investigator will list which sexual and gender-based misconduct or student conduct policies may allegedly have been violated.

 If the investigator determines that there are no reasonable grounds to believe that a violation occurred, the matter under this policy is closed, but the investigator may refer the complaint to another University office for resolution.

-After reviewing the investigative report, the complainant may opt for an informal resolution to the case by informing the investigator, the Office of Student Life, or the EEO and Title IX Coordinator.
-Participation in the informal process does not require face to face interaction between the complainant and respondent.
-At any time prior to a hearing the respondent may claim responsibility for the alleged sexual and gender-based misconduct.
+After reviewing the investigative report, the complainant may opt for an informal resolution to the case by informing the investigator, the Office of Student Life, or the Director of Equal Opportunity and Title IX.
+Participation in the informal process does not require face-to-face interaction between the complainant and respondent.
+At any time prior to a hearing, the respondent may claim responsibility for the alleged sexual and gender-based misconduct.
 In either situation, the Vice Provost for Student Life & Dean of Students, appropriate administrator, or designee, will propose a resolution and sanctions to the complainant and respondent.

 Each case is evaluated on its own unique circumstances.
 The hearing officer or Gender-Based Discrimination and Sexual Misconduct Board base their determination of responsibility on all of the relevant information presented at the hearing.
 Whether consent was given or obtained is a key factor in determining responsibility for a violation of the Gender-Based Discrimination and Sexual Misconduct Policy.